adjackp/pre-workshopMaterial/_episodes/02-atlasdocker.md

 > what collaboration is all about anyways.
 So do one of the following :
 > - Ask the person sitting next to you
 > - Ask that helpful person on your analysis team or working group
-> - Ask a skype channel or mattermost chat
+> - Ask a Skype channel, Mattermost or Discord chat
 > - Ask a mailing list
 >
 > When you are done, just be sure to say _"thank you"_. #teamworkmakesthedreamwork